noahehall/theBookOfNoah/0current/aws/exams/architecture.md

 ### scaling

 - strategize for thes current scale requirements in addition to the anticipated growth
+  - know the capabilities and service limits of the services that you’re integrating
+    - especially the service limits, e.g. api gateay 10mb vs SQS 256kb
+  - select patterns that optimize your application for the scale you need to support
+    - timeouts, retry behavior, throughput, payload size
-- scale in demand
+- scale in demand: both compute + data
   - organic
   - merger and acquitision: increased dramatically within a short period
 - scale in complexity
   - management
   - performance
   - security
-- scale in testing: increased need for more effective tests
+- scale in testing: increased need for more effective tests, especially integration + e2e in production like environments
   - integration testing
   - e2e tests
   - smoke tests
   - load tests
 - scale in observability: components should output appropriate signals
-  - monitor by percentile, and not just avg
+  - monitor by percentile, and not just avg/raw numbers
   - log efficiently and effectively

 ### testing